Updated on January 5, 2022. Medical content reviewed by Dr. Shatha Atiya.

 Best strains for increasing appetite

 With gastrointestinal issues such as IBD, food loses its appeal.
 But, it’s important for patients to have something to eat for their well-being.
-Marijuana is notorious for inducing instances of the munchies, so what better way to increase your appetite?
+Marijuana is notorious for inducing munchies, so what better way to increase your appetite?
 Below are eight of the best strains for increasing appetite:

 1. Jack Herer